IMAGE: NASA/ JPL

 I'm interested in all the ways computer programing is able to facilitate in-depth learning of a topic.
 A project that changed the way I look at programing is a crater saturation equilibrium counter I developed in one of my astrophysics classes.
 I was really able to get a feel for how we determine the age of planetary bodies by counting craters.
 I ran an experiment for a certain amount of time, and compared that to the number of craters per unit area.
-It is a fairly simple Python code which I'm sure AP physics students in high school are able to comprehend.

 The purpose of this experiment is to carry out a numerical simulation of the cratering process on a planetary surface.
 This simulation will verify the occurrence of saturation equilibrium: that the density of craters reaches a maximum and remains constant.